Raising Awareness of ME in the Heart of London

 Click on the images below for more information.

-Invest in ME Research (IiMER) was set up with the objectives of making a change in how ME is perceived and treated in the media, by health departments and by healthcare professionals.
+Invest in ME Research (IiMER) was set up with the objective of making a change in how ME was perceived and treated in the media, by health departments and by healthcare professionals.
 We concentrate on three key areas to concentrate our efforts on - funding for biomedical research, education and lobbying.
 Our aim is to find, fund and facilitate biomedical research into ME.

 Invest in ME Research have been working to establish an international strategy of biomedical research into ME and a UK and European Centre of Excellence for biomedical research into ME.